 This week not only marks the beginning of the spring 2014 semester, it also marks a significant time at Cal State San Marcos as we open our new University Student Union.
 Staff and administrators moved in over the holiday break, and the finishing touches are being in put in place, but the building’s opening has already leant new energy to our campus.
 I invite you to explore all of the Union’s offerings in person or online. (read more)

 I am pleased to announce this year's President's Awards for faculty and staff.

-President's Outstanding Faculty Award for Outstanding Lecturer
+President's Outstanding Faculty Award for Outstanding

 President's Outstanding Faculty Award for Scholarship and Creative Activity

 President's Outstanding Faculty Award for Service Leadership

 Jacqueline Trischman, Chemistry & Biochemistry, CSM

 President's Outstanding Faculty Award for Teaching Innovation & Excellence